Suffix Name Meaning: Understanding the Significance of Suffixes in Names

 Suffixes can also reveal information about a person’s cultural background.
 For example, Irish surnames often include the prefix “O'” or “Mc,” which means “son of” in Gaelic.
 Swedish surnames may include the suffix “-sson,” which also means “son of.”
 Dutch surnames may include the prefix “van” or “de,” which indicate a person’s place of origin or occupation.

-See also Mari Name Meaning: Origin and Significance
+See also Aurelius Name Meaning: Origin and Significance

 In some cultures, suffixes may also be used to indicate a person’s relationship to their father, uncle, or grandfather.
 For example, in Arabic culture, the suffix “abu” means “father of,” while the suffix “ibn” means “son of.”
 In some cases, suffixes may also indicate a person’s occupation or social status.